gabrielpetersson/recurrent-neural-network-from-scratch/README.md

 # The term Word Embeddings are explained in 'Knowledge Prerequisites' below.
 rnngen.word2vec('dir_to_processed_file', 'dir_to_save_embeddings')

+# You can access already trained embeddings in datasets.SIMPSONS_EMBEDDINGS.
+Yet to come BOOKS_EMBEDDINGS

 # To train model, pass in directory to the processed file(must be same as in word2vec), and
 # specify the word2vec embeddings in embeddings_dir.
 # If you set use_word2vec=False, sparse vectors will be used instead. (which are slow and boring)